yazz/VisualJS/README.md

 ### How is Coils different to other web frameworks?

-When building a webapp to show data on a webpage using most frameworks require that a developer must:
+When building a crud webapps most frameworks require a developer to:

 - Build the UI components
 - Bind the UI components to a back end using AJAX callbacks